pyellman/helm-charts-repo/charts/README.md

-## This should show up as README on artifacthub
+## charts/README.md: Will this show up as README on artifacthub?